ohmtal/ElfScript/BaseElf/README.md

     function grow() { $rad = $rad + $value; if ($rad > 50 || $rad < 1 ) $value *= -1; }

 now $value is control it and max rad is 50.
 Value is empty so nothing happen.
-You need to set it:
+You need to set it.
+Also $rad can be too big so we adjust it also:

-    $value = 0.1;
+    $value = 0.1; $rad = 10;

 finally i want to make change the color of the circle so we need to overwrite render again: